mauricio-fernandez-l/MyAlphabet/README.md

 ## Overview

-MyAlphabet helps children learn the alphabet by showing them pictures and asking them to identify which picture matches a given letter.
-The game displays a letter (e.g., "A a") along with several pictures, and the child must click/touch the picture that starts with that letter.
+MyAlphabet helps children learn the alphabet through three game modes — picture matching, letter quizzes, and a letter gallery.
+The game runs fullscreen with a touch-friendly emoji UI designed for small hands.

 ## Features

-- 🎯 Simple, child-friendly touch interface with large buttons
+- 🎯 Touch-friendly fullscreen interface with large emoji buttons
 - 🖼️ Uses your own pictures for a personalized experience
-- 🔤 Shows both uppercase and lowercase letters (e.g., "A a")
+- 🔤 Three game modes:
+  - **Alphabet Game** — a letter is shown, child picks the matching picture
+  - **Letter Quiz** — a letter sound plays, child picks the correct letter
+  - **Letters View** — browse all letters and their images as a gallery
 - 🔊 Letter sounds when the letter appears (click letter to replay)
 - ✅ Green highlight for correct answers with optional sound
 - ❌ Red highlight for incorrect (correct answer shown in blue)
 - 📊 Progress tracking with visual boxes
 - 🖼️ End-of-game gallery showing all rounds
+- 🎬 Video reward — plays a random video alongside the gallery when the child does well
-- ⚙️ Settings menu before each game
+- ⚙️ Settings menu before each game (pictures per round, number of rounds)
-- 🎨 Customizable colors and sounds via config file
+- 🎨 Customizable colors, sounds, and button styles via config file
 - 🖼️ Custom icon support for window and menu

 ## Installation